 Matthew Garcia became interested in aviation at the age of 12 when we installed Microsoft Flight Simulator X on his computer.
 He was instantly “bitten by the bug” and has been in love with aviation ever since.
-Matthew took his first introductory flight in 2013 and began normal flight training in Feburary of 2015.
-Over the years, Matthew’s love and knowledge for aviation has grown tremendously, mainly due to FSX.
-Garcia flies highly advanced aircraft in a professional manner on a highly complex virtual air traffic network simulating real world flying.
-In mid 2015, Matthew decided to pursue a career in the airline world.
-In the fall of 2016, he will attend university to study professional flight.
+Matthew took his first introductory flight in 2013 and began normal flight training in February of 2015.
+Over the years, Matthew’s love and knowledge of aviation has grown tremendously, mainly due to FSX.
+Garcia flies highly advanced aircraft in a professional manner on a highly complex virtual air traffic network simulating real-world flying.
+Matthew now attends university majoring in journalism with an aviation minor.
+His goal is to use his journalism experience to land a job with an airline after university.

 When he was just six months old, Parker took his first flight.
 From that point, he was destined to love aviation.
 His mom worked for Southwest Airlines much of his family have been frequent flyers on American Airlines for years, just as Parker is now.
 In 2015, Parker, inspired by aviation accounts on Instagram, decided to create an account of his own, and he hasn’t stopped spotting since.
 On top of that, Parker has been writing for his school paper since his freshman year and has been writing and doing photography for AirlineGeeks since August 2016.

 Hemal took his first flight at four years old and has been an avgeek since then.
 When he isn’t working as an analyst he’s frequently found outside watching planes fly overhead or flying in them.
 His favorite plane is the 747-8i which Lufthansa thankfully flies to EWR allowing for some great spotting.
 He firmly believes that the best way to fly between JFK and BOS is via DFW and is always willing to go for that extra elite qualifying mile.

 Most people hate long flights or overnight layovers, but Albert loves them.
 The airport